tamascsaba/jsconf-2024-presentation/slides/slides.md

 - It isn't just important for daily tasks (carry groceries, lift objects etc..).
 - Strength helps you to live a better quality life.
 Everything became easier.
 - It reduces the risk of injuries, by improving your balance and stability.
-- More strength more muscle helping which help you in the weight management
+- More strength equals more muscle which helps you in the weight management
 - **Reduce mortality**.

 <!--
 Let’s start with my favorite topic strength.

 Did you know the grip strength of today’s average teenagers is weaker than that of women in the 1970s?

-Grip strength isn’t just a gym stat—it’s a marker of longevity.
+So we became weaker and weaker time by time.
+But why this grip strength or the overall strength important:

-A 2020 study found that people with lower grip strength were 20% more likely to die prematurely.
+A 2020 study found that people with lower strength were 20% more likely to die prematurely.
 Why?
 Strength improves balance, reduces injuries, and supports better health overall.

 Improving grip strength helps provide better support for your wrists and hands, reducing the risk of injuries.
-After all, your fingers are the tools you use to write code.
+Keeping your fingers healthy is primary, those are the tools to write code.

  -->

 ---
-# How we can improve our strength?
+# How can we improve our strength?

 First advice: **Just lift weights.**
 ![bg right ](./img/stone-lifting.jpg)